weiloon617/react-boilerplate/README.md

 # react-boilerplate (For own use)

-This is a basic isomorphic boilerplate app created based on this link - https://github.com/hawksdoves/ssr-react-node-boilerplate
+This is a basic boilerplate created based on this link - https://esausilva.com/2018/01/13/learn-webpack-for-react

 ### install